Reloaded-Project/Reloaded-III/docs/Common/Configuration/Binary-Format.md

 !!! note "This is an extension of [Version 0](#version-0-table) table"

+         This table has additional entries for more rarely seen types

 | Type | Name       | Size (bytes) |
 | ---- | ---------- | ------------ |
 | 00   | Bool (ON)  | 0            |